 J. Beach Access - Indicate if the amendment is ocean-front.
 If so, describe how public beach access will be addressed.

-Response: The site is not oceanfront.
+Response: The subject properties are not ocean front.

 7. AFFORDABLE HOUSING

 Describe how the local government is addressing Broward County Land Use Plan Policy 2.16.2, consistent with Article 5 of this Document.